Anganwadi

 Primary School

-The library and staff room form the facade of the school through which students and teachers enter the campus.
-The pantry and toilet are to the rear, attached with a semi-circular court that holds the students when food is served.
-During other times, the rear court functions as a space for group activities and self-study.
+The library and staff room define the front facade of the school, forming the primary threshold through which students and teachers enter the campus.
+Located toward the rear are the pantry and toilet facilities, connected to a semi-circular court that accommodates students during meal times.
+Beyond its functional role, the rear court also serves as a flexible space for group activities, informal gatherings, and self-study, extending learning beyond the enclosed classroom environment.

 Result: Third Prize